 Modern research show abnormalities in ME patients’ energy production systems including research demonstrating that cellular metabolism is dramatically slowed.
 This indicates that ME patients cannot generate the resources to exercise as MAGENTA and other graded exercise studies recommend.
-Telling a child with an energy metabolism disorder that if they is more active, they will gain the ability to do so without damage is like telling a diabetic that if they consume more and more sugar, they will be able to eat cake.
+Telling a child with an energy metabolism disorder that if they are more active, they will gain the ability to do so without damage, is like telling a diabetic that if they consume more and more sugar, they will be able to eat cake.
 It is like advising someone on the verge of bankruptcy that their problems will be solved if they spend more and more money at a time.

 Q9: What funding is there for research into ME ?

 A9: UK Government funding into biomedical Research for ME has totalled £1.6m in the last 30 years.
 Have a look at our ME Info Videos to see the full story.
 This is why the main research is being funded by the likes of Invest in ME, a charity run by ME sufferers who raise funds through family support for the research.
 In the US, where they have an estimated figure of between 1 to 2.5 million sufferers, NIH funding is around 5-7 $million.
 The US figure for MS suffers is 400,000 people, and MS gets $100 million of the $30 billion NIH budget.
 More government funding in the US is given to research into male pattern baldness than towards research into ME.
 (One report says by 6 times).
 We need to get more ‘non-ME’ people involved in fund raising for research as it’s difficult for people with the illness to do what’s required.

 in fiscal year 2015, NIH spent $6,470,000 on ME/CFS grants, an increase of 20% over fiscal year 2014.
 But even this level of increase is too small to get us to our appropriate funding level any time soon.